KamitaniLab/IllusionReconstruction/README.md

 ### Build Environment

-Step1: Navigate to the directory and create the environment by running the following command.
+Step1: Navigate to the base directory and create the environment by running the following command.
   ```sh
   conda env create -f env.yaml